HL7/davinci-pas/input/pagecontent/usecases.md

 2. Gather information necessary to support the prior authorization request
 3. Submit the request for prior authorization
 4. Monitor the prior authorization request for resolution
 5. If need be, supplement the prior authorization request with additional required information (and resume at step #4).
-See section 5.2.9 for when and how updates are made.
+See [Updating Authorization Requests](specification.html#updating-authorization-requests) for when and how updates are made.

 {::options parse_block_html="false" /}
 <figure>